allabux21/gwright99.github.io/flask-blueprint/07-flask-instantiation-and-invocation-patterns.md

-## Flask Application Instantiation & Invocation Models
+## Flask Application Instantiation & Invocation Patterns

-Choosing your Flask application's _instantiation_ & _invocation_ models is an essential first decision because it will have ramifications that ripple throughout the rest of the development project including:
+Choosing your Flask application's _instantiation_ & _invocation_ patterns is an essential first decision because it will have ramifications that ripple throughout the rest of the development project including:

 * The project structure
 * Makefile configuration